kestra-io/docs/blogs/2022-02-01-kestra-opensource.md

 <div class="clearfix" />

-I did some research on the orchestrator ecosystem; most are **proprietary and license based** (far from my mindset), some are open source (at this time, only Apache Airflow seemed to be active—and it was rejected).
+I did some research on the orchestrator ecosystem; most are **proprietary and license based** (far from my mindset), some are open source (at this time, only Apache Airflow seemed to be active — and it was rejected).
 I was really surprised by this discovery and faced this challenge from a co-worker:
 > If you think Airflow is bad, do better!

 It was decided: I set myself the task of producing a proof of concept for our own open-source workflow management system.
 It took a lot of time to build this software, and the task seemed to be never ending; but I continued to work on it for several months by: